mitkozh/LMS/README.md

 8. **Start the frontend**: Navigate to the frontend directory and run `ng serve` to start the Angular application.

-9. **Access the application**: Open your web browser and navigate to `http://localhost:4200` to start using Uchi-Lib!
+9. **Access the application**: Open your web browser and navigate to `http://localhost:4200` to start using Uchi-Bib!